Monday, July 25, 2016

 ‘Crazy World’ : Lucky Dube’s music is rapidly revealing violence and killings in today’s racially violent world

-‘Crazy World’: Lucky Dube’s music is rapidly revealing violence and killings in today’s a racially violent world
+‘Crazy World’: Lucky Dube’s music is rapidly revealing violence and killings in today’s racially violent world

 What Sort Of World Are We Inviting Our Children Into?

-This is a perfect song that lyrics describe the events of today’s racial chaotic world in Europe and America.
+This is a perfect song whose lyrics describe the events of today’s racially chaotic world in Europe and America.
 The world is increasingly becoming so dangerous that we need to ask ourselves: What sort of world are we inviting our children into?
 And what sort of future are we building for them in this racially bitter society?

-Years after slavery, the relationship between African-Americans and Americans remain very poor.
-After the 1992 riots in Los Angeles, in regards to Rodney King, many thought things will improve but recent shootings of police officers to death, reveals that there isn’t any imminent peace near between African-Americans and Americans.
+Years after slavery, the relationship between African Americans and Americans remains very poor.
+After the 1992 riots in Los Angeles, regarding Rodney King, many thought things would improve, but recent shootings of police officers to death reveal that there isn’t any imminent peace between African-Americans and Americans.
 “How long is this gonna last, cause we’ve come so far so fast,”- asked Lucky Dube, the South African reggae legend.

 Lucky Dube continued “I’ m not saying this because I’m a coward, but I’m thinking of the lives that we lose every time we fight.
 Killing innocent people, women and children yeah,” reflecting on last week’s events of the senseless massacre of innocent people in Nice, France, as a truck plowed through Bastille Day crowd, killing 84 people, including children.